Healthdirect Free Australian health advice you can count on.

 Quit smoking

-It is important to have a balanced diet, especially in your 60s, to help maintain muscle strength and stay within a healthy weight range.
+It is important to have a balanced diet and to stay within a healthy weight range.
+If you're overweight a 5% weight loss can help lower your risk of disease.

 Be physically active

 Choose strength, balance and flexibility exercises as well.
-These will help you to maintain stronger muscles, bones and reduce your risk of falls, which are all important as you get older.
+These will help you maintain stronger muscles and bones.
+These exercises also help to reduce your risk of falls.

 Cardiovascular disease

-Cardiovascular disease (CVD) includes heart disease, stroke and blood vessel disease of the limbs (periphery)s.
+Cardiovascular disease (CVD) includes heart disease, stroke and peripheral vascular disease.

-You should have an assessment of CVD risk every 2 years unless your doctor already knows you are high risk.
+You should have an assessment of CVD risk every 2 years.
 Your doctor may ask you questions and test your blood pressure and cholesterol as well as checking for other health conditions.

 You can help prevent CVD by following the healthy lifestyle recommendations above, as well as reducing high blood pressure and cholesterol.